Security Awareness

 Are these security awareness exercises really free?

 Yes.
-All 42 interactive exercises on this page are free to play with no sign-up required.
-Each exercise runs directly in your browser as a 3D simulation.
+Every security awareness exercise on this page is free to play with no sign-up required.
+Each runs directly in your browser as a 3D simulation.

 Enterprise features like analytics dashboards, SCORM packaging for your LMS, SSO integration, and custom content are available through our paid plans.